List of The Owl House characters: Emperor Belos

 Emperor Belos (voiced by Matthew Rhys) is a mysterious and sinister masked man who is the ruler of the Boiling Isles and the most powerful magic user alive, whom the Emperor's Coven serve.
 He is later revealed to be Philip Wittebane (voiced by Alex Lawther), a human witch hunter who came to the Boiling Isles centuries ago to find his older brother Caleb, whom he assumed was abducted by witches.
 This mindset caused him to murder Caleb upon learning he fell in love with a witch named Evelyn, before forming a pact with the Collector.
 Philip took on the identity of Belos to take over the Boiling Isles while using propaganda to ban "wild magic" and establish a system for witches to use their magic "the right way".
-This led to him establishing different Covens and sentence those who do not join to irreversible petrification.
-Belos initially used technology as a means to utilize magic while prolonging his life by feeding on palismen, granting him power while using mental effort to retain his human appearance.
+This led to him establishing different Covens and sentencing those who do not join to irreversible petrification.
+Belos initially used technology as a means to utilize magic while prolonging his life by feeding on palismen, granting him power, but also transforming him into an unnatural necrotic monster, forcing him to using mental effort to retain his human appearance.
 He also concealed his ailment by claiming it to be a curse produced from wild magic.
 His goal is to invoke the Day of Unity, a convergence of the Human and Demon Realms that would purge wild magic through the current Coven heads he selected.
-However, its true purpose is to drain magic from the Boiling Isles, killing witches and demons in the process, under the delusion that he would be praised by humanity as a hero.
+However, its true purpose is to drain magic from the Boiling Isles, killing countless witches and demons in the process, under the delusion that he would be praised by humanity as a hero.